 Painting is a very popular DIY project.
 Not only can most people do it themselves but painting a room can transform your space and make it feel clean and fresh.
 However, painting comes with a set of potential issues.
-Luckily, there are ways to address and correct these common paint problems.
+Luckily, there are ways painters can address and correct these common paint problems.

 Paint Stain on the Carpet